lgitp9000/lgitp9000/README.md

 🚀 On a journey to learn HTML, CSS, & JS atm.
     🚀 Pet project: Build a website from scratch.
         🚀 Pet Pet Project: Have fun.
-              🚀Long-Term Goal: Get a new job as a frontend dev.
+              🚀Long-Term Goal: Get a new job as a frontend developer.

 <!---